usnistgov/800-63-3/sp800-63a/sec4_ial.md

 An enrollment code SHALL be comprised of one of the following:

 * Minimally, a random six character alphanumeric.
-For example, a code generated using a secure random cryptographic algorithm or a serial number for a physical hardware authenticator.
+For example, a code generated using an approved random number generator or a serial number for a physical hardware authenticator.
 * A machine readable optical label, such as a QR Code, that contains data of similar or higher entropy as a random six character alphanumeric.